fredlcore/BSB-LAN/docs/EN/install.md

 Once you access BSB-LAN for the first time, you will see that only very few parameters are shown on the device’s web interface.
 This is because each model of the Siemens controller built into your heating system supports a different set of parameters.
 Previously, I provided a list of parameters collected from all different kinds of heating systems, but it turned out that this list was ambiguous or even contained errors that we couldn’t fix reliably.
 This list is still available in release version 2.2.x of BSB-LAN and can be copied from there if needed.
 However, it is not advisable to do so because the said ambiguities and errors pose too great a risk of misconfiguring the heating system.
 Instead, it is recommended to click on the "**Device-specific parameter list**" button in BSB-LAN's menu and send the generated list to Frederik (bsb(ät)code-it.de).
 From this file, a parameter list can be generated that fits exactly the controller of your heating system.
 Unfortunately, this process cannot be automated yet, but at least it has to be done just once.
 These raw data do not contain any settings or other kinds of personal data, just the parameter structure of the heating system.
 It’s in my own interest to create and return these parameter lists without any delay, but I ask for your understanding if it takes a bit longer due to work or family matters.

+Once you have received the parameter list (or taken the one from version 2.2.x), you have to replace the existing `BSB_LAN_custom_defs.h` file with the one sent to you, compile it and flash it again.
+Now you are ready to access all parameters.